 There’s no set fee structure; it’s dependent on geographical location, experience, and local supply and demand.
 Because of the amount of work involved, e.g. the hours the celebrant spends with you beforehand, it can be slightly more expensive than a registrar.

-The general guide price according to Humanists UK is £650, although the price can vary between £450-£1,000.
+The price of a Humanist celebrant can vary between £450-£1,300.
 If you add up registrar fees and ceremony room hire, it often works out to a similar price as having a registrar attend a registered building.